AnujiOS/iOS-Developer-Portfolio/README.md

 # iOS-Developer-Portfolio
 👋 Hi!
-I'm a self-taught iOS Software Engineer.
-I have 7+ years of experience in iOS App developement.
-Here's a bit of what I've been working on.
+I'm a self-taught Senior iOS Software Engineer with over 12 years of extensive experience in the IT industry, specializing in pioneering iOS development for the past 7+ years.
+Expert in orchestrating high-performance engineering teams and spearheading the creation of innovative, scalable mobile applications.
+Proficient in Swift, Objective-C, and state-of-the-art iOS frameworks, with a demonstrated ability to optimize performance and elevate user experiences.
+Skilled in architecting robust solutions, integrating complex APIs, and driving agile methodologies to ensure seamless delivery of high-impact projects.
+Strategic thinker and transformative leader committed to advancing technology solutions that drive business growth and excellence.

 # [AI-Handy](https://www.ploonet.com/son)